M-Devloo/Cutouch-shutter-actuator/README.md

 * RS232 support to open or close each individual shutter or open / close ALL shutters.
 * RS232 serial interrupt feedback that shows the status of a individual shutter (with offset of 1%) depending on timings.
 * RS232 & physical push buttons can be used simultaneously.
-* Touchscreen will be dimmed after 1 minute.
+* Touchscreen will be dimmed after 20 seconds.
 First touch will light up the backlight, second touch will control the elements on screen.

 This code mimics a full blown Shutter Actuator like you would buy for a home automation system.